Staff and students at Long Road Sixth Form College are celebrating this year’s A level and Level 3 Applied Diploma results.

 Photography students are celebrating an outstanding 86.4% A*-B with 19.7% achieving A*.
 Biology, Chemistry and Physics students scored over 30% high grades each, a great achievement in the first year of the new A level specifications.
 Other notable successes were in Geography, French, Spanish, Art, PE, Sociology, Travel and Tourism, Film Studies, Media and Politics.

-Level 3 Applied Diploma students also achieved some outstanding successes, again with 100% pass rates in almost half the courses.
+Level 3 Applied Diploma students also achieved some outstanding successes, again with 100% pass rates in almost half the courses and an overall pass rate of 97%.
 In Applied Physics, all our students gained Distinction* or Distinction as did the majority of students on the Applied Science courses.
 Other courses with excellent results were Art & Design, Business 120 credits, Health and Social Care 180 credits, Media, Photography and Sport.

 Two students who have twice as much to celebrate are identical twins Fay and Sarah Matthews.
 Between them the students notched up 5 A*s and As in Art, Photography, Geography and Travel and Tourism.
 Fay and Sarah, who previously studied at St. Bede’s, are now studying on the Level 4 Foundation in Art & Design at Long Road Sixth Form College and are both planning a career in art, photography or illustration.
 It hasn’t been a straightforward road to success, though.
 Fay (right in the photo) developed Chronic Fatigue Syndrome when she was at secondary school and has obviously found it challenging to follow her educational programmes.
 Sally has given her sister loads of help and support, and received a college award for the care she has provided.
 Both students have been outstandingly successful.

 Principal Christine Sherwin commented: